Feminist Library: Women's Research and Resources Centre

+In Autumn 1989 the library moved to a new venue at 5 Westminster Bridge Road, London SE1.

 2003 crisis

-The library faced a financial crisis in 2003 when Lambeth Council dramatically increased the rent on the building housing the collections.
+The library faced a financial crisis in 2003 when Lambeth Council substantially increased the rent on the building.

 Four years later, in 2007, the management committee called an emergency meeting as a final attempt to gather support.
-Fortunately, the meeting was well attended and the library was saved, although it still struggles today, depending on grants to survive.
+The meeting was well attended and the library was saved, although as of 2025 it still struggles, depending on grants to survive.

 Librarians for Tomorrow

 In January 2010, the library announced that it had received a grant from Awards for All, which it intended to use to train volunteers in radical librarianship, using the library itself as a resource.
 In March 2010, fifteen volunteers were chosen from many applicants and they began working at the library in April 2010.
 One of the trainees began writing an anonymous blog about her experiences.

-Further updates

 Opening hours had increased from 2013 to 2014 but remained dependent on the availability of volunteers.
-In 2015 the Library celebrated its 40th anniversary, while by 2018 it was open afternoons or evenings from Tuesday to Saturday.
+In 2015, the library celebrated its 40th anniversary.
+By 2018, it was open afternoons or evenings from Tuesday to Saturday.